 We offer our solutions on a software-as-a-service subscription model to our customers.
 We generate annual subscription revenues from the deployment of ShotSpotter on a per-square-mile basis.
-Our security solutions, ShotSpotter for Highways, ShotSpotter for Campus, and ShotSpotter for Corporate are typically sold on a subscription basis, each with a customized deployment plan.
-CaseBuilder, ResourceRouter, and CrimeTracer are also sold on a subscription basis generally customized based on the number of sworn officers in a particular city.
-We generate annual subscription revenues from the deployment of SafePointe on a per-lane basis, a lane being the detection area of an entryway.
-As of June 30, 2024, we had ShotSpotter, ShotSpotter for Campus, and ShotSpotter for Corporate coverage areas under contract for 1,184 square miles, of which 1,171 square miles had gone live.
-Coverage areas under contract for ShotSpotter included 176 cities and coverage areas under contract for ShotSpotter for Campus and ShotSpotter for Corporate included 18 campuses/sites across the United States, South Africa, Uruguay and the Bahamas, including some of the largest cities in the United States.
-As of June 30, 2024, we had 179 SafePointe lanes under contract.
+Our security solutions, ShotSpotter for Campus, and ShotSpotter for Corporate are typically sold on a subscription basis, each with a customized deployment plan.
+Our ResourceRouter solution, CaseBuilder an offering of CaseBuilder focused on gun violence, and CrimeTracer are also sold on a subscription basis generally customized based on the number of sworn officers in a particular city.
+We generate annual subscription revenues from the deployment of SafePointe on a per-lane basis, a lane being the detection area between two lanes.
+As of March 31, 2025, we had ShotSpotter, ShotSpotter for Campus, and ShotSpotter for Corporate coverage areas under contract covered over 1,081 square miles, of which over 1,079 square miles had gone live.
+Coverage areas under contract for ShotSpotter for Campus and ShotSpotter for Corporate included 21 campuses/sites across the United States, South Africa, Uruguay, Brazil and the Bahamas, and included some of the largest cities in the United States.
+As of March 31, 2025, we had 247 SafePointe lanes under contract.
 Most of our revenues are attributable to customers based in the United States.

-While we intend to continue to devote resources to increase sales of our other solutions, we expect that revenues from ShotSpotter will continue to comprise a majority of our revenues for the foreseeable future.
+While we intend to continue devoting resources to increase sales of our solutions, we expect that revenues from ShotSpotter will continue to comprise a majority of our revenues for the foreseeable future.
 SoundThinking Labs projects are generally conducted in coordination with a sponsoring charitable organization and may or may not be revenue-producing.
 When they are revenue-producing, they will generally be sold on a cost-plus basis.
 As such, SoundThinking Labs projects will normally produce gross margins significantly lower than most of our other solutions.
-Additionally, we offer pricing programs for Tier 4 and 5 law enforcement agencies (those with fewer than 100 sworn officers) that allow them to contract for our gunshot detection solutions to cover a footprint of less than three square miles, using standardized coverage parameters, at a discounted annual subscription rate.
+Additionally, in early 2021, we added new pricing programs for Tier 4 and 5 law enforcement agencies (those with fewer than 100 sworn officers) that allow them to contract for our gunshot detection solutions to cover a footprint of less than three square miles, using standardized coverage parameters, at a discounted annual subscription rate.